Shikhar03Stark/LoadBalancer/README.md

 ---

 This is a Spring boot application which acts as a load balancer and help simulate parallel environment for your code and test behaviour.
 This started out as a problem I dealt with during my work, where I was not able to properly test my code in parallel situations and identify race conditions due to complex business logic behind.
-Then I tought of creating a basic layer 7 Load balancer.
+Then I thought of creating a basic layer 7 Load balancer.

 Initially, I implemented a random algorithm to route the traffic to any of the available containers, then I learnt a bit mroe about Load balancing algorithms from [CloudFlare](https://www.cloudflare.com/learning/performance/types-of-load-balancing-algorithms/) which got me curious in implementing the algorithms and come up with some new dynamic algorithm to balance the load.